rudbeckia dyeing yellow flower

 Onion dyeing

-purple wool skiens dyed with phytolacca
+purple wool skeins dyed with phytolacca

 A surprise: Phytolacca dyeing